 - Place all the chicken in an oven proof dish preferably with a lid, (otherwise cover tightly with foil) then spread all the green sauce over the meat.

-- Cover and bake for 15 minutes or until the chicken is cooked through.
+- Cover and bake for 15 minutes or until the chicken is cooked through (the thigh fillets will take longer than the breasts).

 - Divide the rice and chicken into 4 portions and garnish with the bok choy.
 Serve immediately.